What Can You Cut With a Hotknife?

 A question we get asked a lot around here at Sailrite is “What can I cut with my hotknife?”
 We thought that we’d not only answer that question for you, but also give a little demonstration of things that cut nicely, and what happens when you cut something that is not recommended.

-As a general rule of thumb, if the material is synthetic (man-made) then it will cut well with a hotknife and if it is a natural material it will not.
-Natural fabrics don’t have any material that will melt with the heat and therefore they tend to burn.
+As a general rule of thumb, if the material is synthetic (man-made) then it will cut well with a hotknife.
+Examples of synthetic fabrics include acrylic, polyester, nylon and polyolefin.
+If it is a natural material it will not.
+Natural fabrics don’t have any material that will melt with the heat and, therefore, they tend to burn.
+Natural fibers including cotton, linen and bamboo should be cut with scissors.

 However, there are exceptions to this rule.
-For example, vinyl is a synthetic material but cutting it with a hotknife is not a good idea.
-The hotknife melts the vinyl leaving an unsightly edge (not to mention that melting vinyl smells terrible!).
+For example, vinyl is a synthetic material, but cutting it with a hotknife is not a good idea.
+The hotknife melts the vinyl, leaving an unsightly edge (not to mention that melting vinyl smells terrible!).
+Fabrics like Sunbrella® SeaMark® that are acrylic with a vinyl backing can be cut with scissors without the material unraveling.
+Morbern®, Stamoid™, Naugahyde® and Ultraleather® are other fabric brands that should be cut with scissors.

 Take a look at our roundup of materials that work well with a hotknife and some that don’t.